supabase-community/copycat/README.md

 // => 'Zakary.Block356@gmail.com'
 ```

 The given input can be any JSON-serializable value.
-For any two calls to the same function, the input given in each call serializes down to the same value, the same output will be returned.
+For any two calls to the same function, the input given in each call serializes down to the same value and the same output will be returned.

 Note that unlike `JSON.stringify()`, object property ordering is not considered.